cu-devclub/metagenomics-novel-detection/README.md

 | `novel_species` | `array` | The lebels (species labels) for unknown species. |
 | `distance` | `String` | The distance metric used to calculate distances between species. |

+#### How to use this function
+Takes two dataset of species (features and labels of both known and unknown) and returns the DataFrame containing pair-wise distances between unknown and known species.
 ```python
 d = Distances(not_novel, not_novel_species, novel, novel_species, distance)
 d.get_distances_between_species()
 ```

-Takes two dataset of species (known and unknown) and returns the DataFrame containing pair-wise distances between unknown and known species.

-#### Sample of output
+An example of output from this function.
 | Novel Species | Not Novel Species  | Mean of Distances  |
 | :------------ | :----------------- | :----------------- |
 | 1085644 |	1270    |	0.941044 |